 Perform well in these areas and you’re going to rank well in app stores.
 In this sense, app store optimisation is more straightforward than SEO because the more revenue you generate through your app, the more stores make in return and stronger your presence becomes in the app store.

-If you need to increase the visibility of your mobile in the App Store or Google Play, find out about app store optimisation service or contact our mobile specialists by calling 02392 830281 or drop us an email at firstname.lastname@example.org.
+If you need to increase the visibility of your app in the App Store or Google Play, find out about app store optimisation service or contact our mobile specialists on 02392 830281 or email@example.com.